simonemberton/Introduction_to_Creative_Coding/session_02.md

 }
 ```

-Inside draw function we're going to use the ```line()``` function.
+Inside the draw function we're going to use the ```line()``` function.

 Notice how we now need to specify [```strokeWeight()```](https://p5js.org/reference/#/p5/strokeWeight) and [```stroke()```](https://p5js.org/reference/#/p5/stroke) as we're drawing a line.
 Again have a look at their reference pages if you're not sure what they do.

 If you look at line()'s reference [page](https://p5js.org/reference/#/p5/line) you'll notice it takes four location values.
-Can you remember a way to input the previous location of the mouse?
+Can you remember a way to input the location of the mouse on the previous frame?

 [HINT](https://p5js.org/reference/#/p5/pmouseX)